microsoft/OAT/README.md

 ## Detailed Usage

-A full [walkthrough](https://github.com/microsoft/OAT/wiki/Walkthrough) includng creating a custom operation and validating your custom operation rules and capturing Clause values is available on the wiki.
+A full [walkthrough](https://github.com/microsoft/OAT/wiki/Walkthrough) including creating a custom operation and validating your custom operation rules and capturing Clause values is available on the wiki.

 ## Authoring Rules